gaming-and-other-stuff/ASKS-Mirror-Script/README.md

 This is the script I used when mirroring .asks files from the ASK Sound Novel Maker (ASKノベルゲームメーカー).
 The script notably slowed down my computer and caused the file explorer and most other open apps to become unresponsive, so use the script at your own risk (probably had something to do with me giving the script over 10,000 urls)

+9/25/2023: Added a version of the script that does not mirror the files and just makes a list instead.
+Same usage for this script as the original btw

 ## Prerequisites
 * wget
 * Python 3